 Slightly more than half (54%) of Britons feel a strongly secured house is more important than knowing and trusting their neighbours when it comes to feeling safe in their own home.
 When it comes to national security however, the majority (57%) believe strong international relationships trump a powerful military.

 The British public's approach to national defence is mixed, but the majority feel that national security is based on good relationships with our national neighbours, not military might.

 Sustainable development - personally generous, but not as a nation?

 The contrast between our personal and national attitudes to helping strangers is marked.
 Six in ten of us (57%) believe that it's just as important to look after people we know as those we don't, but only half of that number (30%) believe British foreign policy should treat UK and non-UK citizens equally.
 An even smaller number (28%) of us say that our foreign aid budget should be spent on tackling humanitarian crises overseas.

 On an individual level we tend to be indiscriminate and generous.
 However, we seem much more cautious about our approach as a country.
 Is this because we do not believe that the Government is an efficient donor, or is it that we don't see international development as in our own interest?
-In fact the UK is the world's second most generous giver.
-Why isn't this a source of prideamong our citizens?
+The UK is the world's second most generous giver - has the barrage of negative media stories on overseas aid led to a lack of pride among our citizens?

 International law - law-abiding Britons don't see the value in international legislation

 Four out of five British adults (79%) wouldn't consider disobeying the law even if obeying it meant they would lose out financially.
 However, half of British adults (50%) say that the British government should not always adhere to international laws if doing so means changing our domestic laws.